-• Written verification by a doctor, hospital or clinic personnel, dentist, or pharmacist certifying: (a) The anticipated medical costs to be incurred by the family and regular payments due on medical bills; and
+- Written verification by a doctor, hospital or clinic personnel, dentist, or pharmacist certifying:

-(b) The extent to which those expenses will be reimbursed by insurance or a government agency.

-- Written confirmation by the insurance company or employer of health insurance premiums to be paid by the family. - Written confirmation from the Social Security Administration of Medicare premiums to be paid by the family over the next twelve months.
+(a) The anticipated medical costs to be incurred by the family and regular payments due on medical - (a) The anticipated medical costs to be incurred by the family and regular payments due on medical bills; and - (b) The extent to which those expenses will be reimbursed by insurance or a government agency. - Written confirmation by the insurance company or employer of health insurance premiums to be paid by the family. - Written confirmation from the Social Security Administration of Medicare premiums to be paid by the family over the next twelve months.
 A computer printout may be accepted. - For attendant care, a knowledgeable professional's certification that the assistance of an attendant is necessary as a medical expense and a projection of the number of hours the care is needed for calculation purposes.
 The PHA may request the attendant's written confirmation of hours of care provided; amount and frequency of payments received from the family or agency; copies of canceled checks the family used to make those payments; or stubs from the agency providing the services. - Receipts, canceled checks, or pay stubs that verify medical costs and insurance expenses likely to be incurred in the next twelve months. - Copies of payment agreement or most recent invoices verifying payments made on outstanding medical bills that will continue over all or part of the next twelve months. - Receipts or other record of medical expenses incurred within the past twelve months that can clearly show ongoing need may be used to anticipate future medical expenses.
 PHA may use this approach for "general medical expenses" such as prescribed over-the-counter drugs and regular visits to doctors or dentists, but not for one-time, non-recurring expenses from the previous year.
 Costs for over-the-counter medications will not be counted in determining medical expenses unless prescribed by a medical professional.
 "Recommendations" from a healthcare provider for over-the-counter medications or other products are not sufficient proof of medical expenses.